Bad Boys for Life (soundtrack)

 Bad Boys for Life is the soundtrack to Adil El Arbi and Bilall Fallah's 2020 film Bad Boys for Life.
 It was released on January 17, 2020 via We the Best Music Group/Epic Records, and consists of ten tracks.
 Its lead single, "Ritmo (Bad Boys for Life)" performed by the Black Eyed Peas and J Balvin, was released on October 11, 2019.

+Original score

+Lorne Balfe composed the score for Bad Boys for Life.
+Sony Classical Records released the film's score album on January 17, 2020.